 - 2009 International Energy Conservation Code (IECC)

-The following standards are also adopted as part of the MUBEC, but are not mandatory.
-These are only guidelines should you choose to use them as to how it should be done:
+The following standards are also adopted as part of the MUBEC, and are mandatory.

 The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) Standards: